Employment Opportunities with NBMAA | Adult Education Programs Coordinator

 - Skilled in Google, Microsoft Word, Excel, PowerPoint applications.

-APPLICATION PROCEDURES: Interested applicants should submit a cover letter, current CV or resume, and a sample lesson plan, to [email protected] The NBMAA is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, or status as a qualified individual with a disability.
+APPLICATION PROCEDURES: Interested applicants should submit a cover letter, current CV or resume, to [email protected].
+The NBMAA is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, or status as a qualified individual with a disability.
 The NBMAA welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity.